CSUF-ACM/acmwebsite/README.md

 ### Dev

-In a terminal, navigate to the repository and execute these commands:
+In a terminal, navigate to the repository and execute this command:

-- `cd acmwebsite`
 - `npm install && npm start`

 A browser will launch and open the website.
 You can now begin development!
 Any changes made to the website will update automatically, no need to rebuild.